yagnavalkinis/Leangth-Convertor-using-HTML-CSS-JS/README.md

 3. Select the input and output length units.
 4. View the converted result in real-time.

+## Getting Started
+1. Clone the repository: `git clone https://github.com/yagnavalkinis/Length-Convertor-using-HTML-CSS-JS.git`
+2. Open `index.html` in your web browser.

+## How to Contribute
+If you'd like to contribute, feel free to submit a pull request with your improvements or bug fixes.
+I appreciate your help!

 ## Author
 Yagna Valkini Suryadevara